Best multimeters Under 50 Dollars – Buying Guide

 Also, the fuse should be replaced immediately.

-Battery setting can measure one and half, six, nine and twelve volt batteries.
+Battery setting can measure one and a half, six, nine and twelve-volt batteries.
 I recommend that you replace the fuse if you think about measuring car battery, as with all multimeters in this price range, the fuses are not so good.

 Remaining features are as expected, continuity, voltage, resistance and so on.

 This multimeter is precise, although it could be more precise.
-The level of its precision is enough for you to conduct precise measurements without callibration.
-If you are a perfectionist, you can callibrate this multimeter by yourself.
+The level of its precision is enough for you to conduct precise measurements without calibration.
+If you are a perfectionist, you can calibrate this multimeter by yourself.